gbif/machine-vision/R/gbifimagedata/README.md

 * 62% of swallowtail butterflies have 1 or more images (preserved specimen)
 * 421 species with images
 * 42% with commerical use allowed (preserved specimen)
-* A lot of museum drawers full of butterflies
+* A lot of museum drawers full of butterflies!

 # Primates